Nutritional Balance v/s Calorie Count: which is more important?

 It’s National Nutrition Week, a good time to revisit some of the myths surrounding diet and weight loss.
 Let’s take a look at the concept of a calorie deficit, for instance.
 We’ve all been told that to lose weight, you need to eat fewer calories than you burn.
-But is counting calories the best way to work excess weight off?

 To lose weight and stay healthy, you need to focus on getting enough carbs, protein and fat instead of just counting calories (like a 100-calorie pack).
 You’ll be more energetic and stay full for longer, which in turn will help you burn fat.
 Remember, the ultimate intention is to lose fat without compromising on your health.

 If you are trying to lose weight, you want to maximize nutrients while reasonably minimizing calories so you can satisfy your body’s needs while still being in a moderate calorie deficit.
 Restricting your calorie intake too much by eating very less can spoil your health and adversely affect your health, and cause your metabolism rate to take a hit.